-Detailed information is gathered from parents when children start attending, which provides staff with a clear baseline for children's learning.
-Staff make their own initial observations and assessments, which enable them to identify children's individual learning needs and interests.
-Staff have extensive knowledge and understanding of the Early Years Foundation Stage.
-They regularly share their experiences and skills, which ensures consistency for children throughout the nursery.
+Precise information that is gathered from parents when the babies and young children start attending provides staff with a clear baseline for their learning.
+Staff make their own initial observations and assessments, which enable them to quickly identify children's individual learning needs and interests.
+Staff have excellent knowledge and understanding of the Early Years Foundation Stage.
+They regularly share their experiences and skills with each other, which ensure consistency for all the babies and young children throughout the nursery.
 Children's progress and development is observed and monitored extremely well with development records updated regularly and children's individual next steps fully included in the planning of further activities.
 As a result, activities are precisely matched to their needs and they make rapid progress in their learning and development.
-This also ensures that children gain an excellent range of skills in readiness for them moving on to school.
-Progress checks at age two are completed by key persons using the precise information gained through the detailed observations made of children's learning.
+This also ensures that children gain an excellent range of skills in readiness for them moving on to the nursery school.
+Progress checks at age two are completed by key persons using the information gained through the detailed observations made of the young children's learning.

-Through well-planned, purposeful activities and the engagement of staff in children's play, children's communication skills, vocabulary and language are developing at a high rate.
+Through extremely well planned, purposeful activities and how all staff engage with the babies and young children, their communication skills, vocabulary and language are developing at a high rate.
 Very young children thoroughly enjoy looking at books and listening to stories with staff, developing their awareness from an early age of printed words.
-Babies and toddlers have many rich opportunities to use a variety of tools, such as rollers, cutters in play dough and tools for making marks in sand play.
-This contributes to them developing their early writing skills.
-Staff constantly talk to and converse with the babies and toddlers in their activities.
-They positively engage and encourage them to verbally express their feelings, such as smiling and laughing with delight, when they experience the different textures of the sand.
+Babies and children have many rich opportunities to use a variety of tools, such as rollers, cutters in play-dough and making marks with their hands in sand play.
+This contributes to them developing their early writing skills exceptionally well.
+Staff constantly talk to and converse with the babies and children in their activities.
+They positively engage and encourage them to express their feelings, such as smiling and laughing with delight, when they experience the different textures of the wet sand and recognising themselves in mirrors.

-All children have exceptional daily opportunities for outside play.
-Each room has their own access to the enclosed outdoor play areas and babies and toddlers are able to freely choose between indoor or outdoor play.
-The older children have regular designated outdoor play times as they are required to access the outside area by a staircase.
-An extensive range of suitable climbing and balancing equipment, ball games, imaginative resources, such as 'dens' and space to run around enables children to develop their physical skills well.
-Children competently use the wide variety of tools and resources with confidence and ease, such as appropriate cutlery to eat their meals.
-They use scissors, wooden spoons and rollers as they participate in an extensive range of activities, such as cutting up fruit to feed the nursery's pet giant snails, baking, craft activities and role play.
+All babies and children have excellent opportunities for outside play.
+Both rooms have their own access to the enclosed outdoor play areas and the babies and toddlers are able to freely choose between indoor or outdoor play.
+An extensive range of climbing and balancing equipment, ball games, imaginative resources, such as 'dens' and space to run around enables children to develop and refine their physical skills extremely well.
+They use the wide variety of resources with confidence and ease.
+Children competently use appropriate cutlery to eat their meals.
+They expertly use scissors, wooden spoons, rollers, pots and pans as they participate in role play, baking and craft activities.
+The prime areas of learning are the main focus for the babies and young children that attend as the majority of children that attend are under three years of age.
+Staff encourage them to develop their skills and use mathematical language during construction activities, such as when they are engaging with the children to make a bridge with the large blocks.
+For example, they count the number of blocks with the children and encourage them to 'balance the bridge to make it even'.
+This helps children to develop their understanding and awareness of number and mathematical concepts from an early age.